ℹ️Glossary

 Transition risks and opportunities

-Risks and opportunities for an organisation with regard to its GHG emissions and energy dependence, determined by a forward-looking analysis.
+Risks and opportunities for an organisation regarding its GHG emissions and energy dependency, determined by a forward-looking analysis.

-Strengthening stakeholders' understanding of essential information around energy-climate issues.
-Then rallying them around the approach to ensure better integration of the transition plan.
+Strengthening the understanding of essential information around energy-climate issues by stakeholders.
+Then rallying around the approach to ensure better integration of the transition plan.

 For more information, refer to the Bilan Carbone® methodological guide.